Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Classes/Envoy/Envoy.md

-## ENVOY IMPROVISATION - 1ST LEVEL
+## Envoy Improvisation - 1ST Level

 As you gain experience, you learn envoy improvisations—little tricks that bolster allies, confound enemies, or change the ebb and flow of battle using guile, inspiration, or luck.
 You learn your first envoy improvisation at 1st level, and you learn an additional improvisation at 2nd level and every 2 levels thereafter.
 The list of envoy improvisations appears here.